keiruff/workshield/README.md

 ## 🪴 How to Use or Contribute

-WorkShield was created for anyone who has ever left a meeting with your boss feeling like you don’t know what reality is.
+Open Door Policy was created for anyone who has ever left a meeting with your boss feeling like you don’t know what reality is.
 If it helps you see the signs, collect your evidence, or articulate your truth — use it however you need.
 That’s what it’s for.

 ---